-The FBI is committed to providing access to our enterprise electronic and information technology for all employees and members of the general public with disabilities.
-To meet this commitment, we comply with the requirements of Section 508 of the Rehabilitation Act of 1973, 29 U.S.C. § 794d.
-Section 508 requires that we provide individuals with disabilities who are authorized access to our systems with access to and use of information and data that is comparable to individuals without disabilities, unless an “undue burden” would be imposed on the Bureau.
+The FBI is committed to providing access to our information and communication technology for all employees and members of the public with disabilities.
+We comply with the requirements of Section 508 of the Rehabilitation Act of 1973.
+Section 508 requires that we provide individuals with disabilities who are authorized access to our systems with access to and use of information and data that is comparable to individuals without disabilities, unless an "undue burden" would be imposed on the Bureau.

-If you have any other questions or problems about the FBI.gov site, you may contact the FBI.gov content manager in writing or via telephone at:
+If you have any other questions or Section 508-related complaints with fbi.gov, you may contact the fbi.gov content manager in writing or by phone at:

 Federal Bureau of Investigation

 935 Pennsylvania Avenue, NW, Room 7790-C

 Please help us respond to you in the most helpful way by including: